all-rit/ALL/README.md

     - Edit the `ssl_certificate` and `ssl_certificate_key` lines in `client/nginx/default.conf` to point to an existing certificate that you would like to use.
 If necessary, be sure to edit the volume in `docker-compose.yml` to ensure the correct files are available to the container.
     - If you don't want to bother with SSL at all and just serve the site over HTTP, change `default_https.conf` to `default_http.conf` in `client/Dockerfile` to serve the app over HTTP instead.

+4. In whichever nginx configuration file you're using, ensure that the `server_name` fields in both servers, as well as the 301 redirect to HTTPS reflect the domain that you're hosting the app at.
+If you're running it on your own system and intend on using it locally only, set this value to `localhost`.

-4. Once you have all your top secret information set, you can finally start the system.
+5. Once you have all your top secret information set, you can finally start the system.
 Do so by running `docker-compose up --build -d` in the top level of the repo.

-5. Navigate to `localhost` in your favorite browser for the frontend, or to `localhost:5005` to access the API.
+6. Navigate to `localhost` in your favorite browser for the frontend, or to `localhost:5005` to access the API.

-6. When you're done, you can stop both the client and the server by running `docker-compose down`.
+7. When you're done, you can stop both the client and the server by running `docker-compose down`.

 # Contributing